Fruit Trees Only Logo

 *Pink ISD Tag - All Fruit Trees Only nursery citrus tree stock have a treatment tag attached to the plant and are required to be treated with a systemic drench prior to being sold.
 The ISD tag shows the treatment date and the retreat by date (6 months after initial date).
 To continue this treatment effectiveness, the homeowner should retreat before the expiration date on the ISD tag.
 The primary reason is to prevent the Asian citrus psyllid from spreading citrus greening (HLB).
 The treatment also kills any insect that leeds on the leaves (aphids, white flies, leaf minors).

-The active ingredient in the systemic drench is imidaclopnid, there are several brand name treatments you can use at home.
-At Fruit Trees Only, we recommend the following products and the products are linked below for your convenience:
+The active ingredient in the systemic drench is Imidacloprid.
+There are several brand name treatments you can use at home.

 FRUIT TREE PESTS & DISORDERS